 Before we dive into the digital marketing tools you can use for content creation, it’s important to understand what we mean by this term.
 While people have been re-using other people’s ideas with attribution for generations, modern technology and its forums have changed the practice significantly.

 At its most basic, content creation is leveraging other people’s content to publish on your own platform.
 This goes beyond just “likes” and “shares.”
 Instead, content curation involves posting the content as a primary piece of content.
 For instance, major makeup brands will often republish photos of people using their product in a unique way.
 Often it’s a new look, or a fresh take on a trend.
-Other industries do similar adaptations.
+Other industries do similar adaptations to shared content.

 Of course, this reuse isn’t random.
-Just as curators in museums curate art based on themes or perspectives, so do businesses when deciding what content to publish on their platforms.
+Just as curators in museums curate art based on themes or perspectives, so do businesses when deciding what content suggestions to publish on their platforms.
 If they don’t have enough of their own material, they can tap into the works of others to reach their marketing objective.
-You would see this in museums with special exhibitions of works “on loan.”
-And just as museums have exchange programs, we have content curation tools.
+You often see this in museums with special exhibitions of works “on loan.”
+And just as museums have exchange programs, we have content curation tools like content discovery engines.

 Why is Content Curation Important?

-Perhaps this is why when Curata conducted a survey which found that companies that use curated content on average get 30% more page views than companies that don’t.
+Perhaps this is why Curata conducted a survey and found that companies that use curated pieces of content on average get 30% more page views than companies that don’t.

-Think about it this way: It’s easy for people to dismiss marketing messages as “of course they’d say that.
+Think about it this way: it’s easy for people to dismiss marketing messages as “of course they’d say that.
 They want to sell the product.”
-However, when other people speak in favor of your product, it boosts your brand credibility.
+However, when other people speak in favor of your product on social media networks and their own personal blogs, it boosts your brand credibility.

 We see this the most on Twitter, where 25% of tweets contain links, but 56% of retweets contain links.
-In other words, people like to point others to useful resources, in turn inviting discussions.
+In other words, people like to point others to useful resources, in turn inviting discussions and providing some rest for busy marketers who can’t churn out a daily stream of marketing content.

 As I have pointed out before, one of the great benefits of both curation and influencer marketing is the sharing of audiences.
-Content curation tools, of course, make this process easier.
+Content curation tools, of course, make the process of consistently sharing from your favorite sources easier.

 What Are Content Curation Best Practices?

-Even with the best content curation tools and intentions, it’s important to know the best way to proceed.
-After all, just adding random content isn’t likely to get the best results.
-On the other hand, content curation done right can be a highly effective way to boost your overall strategy.
+Even with the best content curation tools and intentions, it’s important to know the best way to proceed in order to find relevant, valuable content.
+After all, just adding random links and posts isn’t likely to get the best results.
+On the other hand, content curation done right can be a highly effective way to boost your overall content marketing efforts.

 First, just like the museum curator, what you decide to curate should reflect your brand’s perspective on the topic.